Kalaipuli S. Thanu

-Kalaipuli S. Thanu ([ðaːnu]) is an Indian film producer, director and distributor, known for his films in Tamil cinema.
+Kalaipuli S. Thanu ([ðaːnu]) is an Indian film producer and distributor, known for his films in Tamil cinema.
 He has produced several films through his two companies, V Creations and Kalaipuli Films International.
 Many of his films have been commercially successful, three of which are among the top-ten highest grossing Tamil films.
 He has won two National Film Awards, two Cinema Express Awards and one Filmfare Awards South.

 Personal life

 Thanu is married to Kala.
 Their son Kalaprabhu made his directorial debut with Sakkarakatti (2008).
 Thanu also has a daughter Kavitha.